 Lindsay Chaves.
 Lindsay is our lower school co-lead teacher.
 Bio under construction…

-Laura Davila-Lynch M.S. in teacher leadership is the visual arts teacher for the lower and upper schools.
+Laura Davila-Lynch is the Visual Arts Teacher for the lower and upper schools.
 She is also a technology support teacher, and online communications specialist.
 Laura has taught visual arts in urban schools for 21 years.
 She earned a Bachelors degree in secondary visual arts education from the University of Puerto Rico, Rio Piedras.
 She completed her graduate studies in teacher leadership at Wheelock College, Boston.
 Laura has developed workshops for Boston teachers and leaders in the use of technology, best classroom practices, as well as, the importance and significance of arts in schools.
 Laura has worked in collaboration with many partners, such as, Tufts University in affiliation with the School of the Museum of Fine Arts, Harvard University, 826 Boston, among others.
 She mentors student teachers from Tufts University in affiliation with the School of the Museum of Fine Arts, and Mass Art.
 She shares a passion for teaching visual arts and creating her own works.
 She is an avid supporter of integrating technology in the classroom and exploring technology as a new media.
 In her personal time, she is a painter, jewelry designer, and proud mom of Isabel and Jerry.
 Her artworks have been exhibited in Puerto Rico, North Carolina, and Boston.

 Jennifer Ferent is the Upper School Reading Interventionist.
 She is a certified Wilson Reading System instructor.
 Jennifer has been a Boston Public Schools employee since 2007 and has been at the BTU School since its founding.
 Jennifer primarily works with small groups of students who require multi-sensory rules based instruction in encoding and decoding.
 She also advises and assists 8th graders navigate the high school application process.
 In addition to herteaching and advising duties, Jennifer is the Coordinator of Library Services at the BTU School.
 She brings over eight years of public library experience to our school library.
 As coordinator, Jennifer is responsible for maintaining the school library’s collection, scheduling class visits, cataloging new materials, working with library interns from Simmons and helping to coordinate corporate community service days with the United Way.
 Prior to coming to the BTU School, Ms. Ferent was the librarian and READ 180 instructor at the Wilson Middle School.
 She is a voracious reader and brings her love of words and enthusiasm for reading to our students.
 Ms. Ferent loves helping students discover new books to read and has been known to borrow books from her home library or the public library to fulfill a student’s request!
 When not at the BTU School, Jennifer enjoys going on adventures with her husband and three children, spending time with her large extended family and going to Fenway to see the Red Sox play.